-Welcome to the Fit Small Business QuickBooks Online training course!
-In this lesson, we’re going to cover how to create and send invoices to your customers.
+In this tutorial, we’re going to cover how to create and send invoices to your customers.
+Let’s begin!

 What is an Invoice?